pointfreeco/sqlite-data/Sources/SQLiteDataCore/Documentation.docc/Articles/MigrationGuides/MigratingTo0.2.md

 var completedReminders
 ```

-Each of these are cumbersome, and version 0.2.0 of SharingGRDB fixes things thanks to our newly
+Each of these are cumbersome, and version 0.2.0 of SQLiteData fixes things thanks to our newly
 released [StructuredQueries][] library.
 You can now describe the query for your data in a type-safe
 manner, and directly inline: